Healthy Banana Oatmeal Recipe Homemade In 7 Minutes

 • Chia Seeds: Adding chia seeds on top will give this a crunchy layer.
 You can also see my other recipes for chia oatmeal bowls that can easily work with bananas.

-• Chocolate Chips: Make this taste like an indulgent dessert with a little chocolate chips thrown in.
+• Chocolate Chips: Make this taste like an indulgent dessert with a few chocolate chips thrown in.
 They’re so yummy with bananas!

 Storage Tips